microsoft/pxt-arcade/docs/reference/skills/countdown-timer.md

 ## Countdown timer

 Many games require the player to reach a goal in a certain amount of time.
-Those games have a timer that counts down from an initial amount of time and then ends an action or the game itself when the timer reaches zero.
+Those games have a timer that counts down from an initial amount of time and then ends an activity or the game itself when the timer reaches zero.

 ### Start the countdown